TWright-28/Psych-Bot/README.md

 <img src="./docs/convo.gif" width="500" height="750">

 ### Error case 1 ###
-In this case the bot does not classify the term "gang" in either the "friends" or "family" synonym.
+In this case the bot does not understand the term "gang".
+The program has an issue with the response due to the limited capabilities of the library.
+The current word list in the library doesn't include enough dictionary to handle all possible words that user may provide to the bot.
-&nbsp;

 <img src="./docs/images/assign3error1.png">

 ### Error case 2 ###
 In this case the bot does not correctly recoginize "goodd" as "good".
-&nbsp;
+This issue occurs due to the limitations of the library we are currently using - PorterStemmer.
+It has a limited data "object" of information on how to correctly "fix" the error unlike the larger companies(e.g., Google search).

 <img src="./docs/images/assign3error2.png">

 ## Assignment 3 New Features